CheminfoBlue/chemprop-BP/README.md

 In this repository we update and build upon the Chemprop codebase with certain desired features that are not provided by Chemprop (or did not provide at the time of our updates).

 **References**: Chemprop was initially described in the paper [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237) for molecules and [Machine Learning of Reaction Properties via Learned Representations of the Condensed Graph of Reaction](https://doi.org/10.1021/acs.jcim.1c00975) for reactions.
 It now has its own dedicated manuscript: [Chemprop: A Machine Learning Package for Chemical Property Prediction](https://doi.org/10.1021/acs.jcim.3c01250).
-Please cite these papers if Chemprop is helpful to your research.

 [Modifications](#modifications) <br>